rongyj/geometry_state_services/README.md

 5. ./endpoint-server &
 6. curl  -d "longitude=-77.036133&latitude=40.513799" http://localhost:8080/

-You have manually kill the two python processes after the test.
+You have to manually kill the two python processes after the test.